corvus-dotnet/Corvus.JsonSchema/README.md

 # Corvus.JsonSchema
 Build-time code generation for [Json Schema](https://json-schema.org/) validation, and serialization.

-It supports serialization of *every feature of JSON schema* from draft7 to draft2020-12. (i.e. it doesn't give up on complex structure and lapse back to 'anonymous JSON objects' like most dotnet tooling.)
+It supports serialization of *every feature of JSON schema* from draft4 to draft2020-12, including the OpenApi3.0 variant of draft4. (i.e. it doesn't give up on complex structure and lapse back to 'anonymous JSON objects' like most dotnet tooling.)

 ## Supported platforms